wadkar/wadkar.github.io/_posts/2016-10-14-new-blog-en.md

 twitter_text: 'xuhongxu.com Registered!
 Welcome to my blog!'
 ---

-Someone owned this domain emailed me earlier this year to express his willing to transfer the domain to me and ask for a reasonable price.
+Someone owning this domain emailed me earlier this year to express his willing to transfer the domain to me and ask for a reasonable price.

 I didn't reply.
 But yesterday, I found it was on sale and didn't have an owner.
 So I bought it immediately.
 Haha, if I had bought it from that person, I might pay a lot more.